mattdean1/contentful-text-search/README.md

 ##### Default transformations:

 -   Contentful entry title is always mapped to a field called 'title' (unless there is a field named 'title').
 Don't use long text fields / fields with markdown as the title.
--   Long text fields have their formatting stripped in case they are markdown.([https://github.com/etler/marked-plaintext](https://github.com/etler/marked-plaintext))
+-   Long text fields have their formatting stripped in case they are markdown.
+(Using [marked-plaintext](https://github.com/etler/marked-plaintext))

 ### 3. Index